 Bradford Academy is a complex and ambitious institution that offers a unique all-through experience in West Yorkshire.
 It suits families who value a continuous educational journey within a Christian framework and those who can benefit from the strong foundation provided in the primary years.
 While the secondary phase outcomes require further focus, the school's strong leadership and improved behaviour standards provide a solid platform for future growth.
 Best suited to local families within the Eccleshill area seeking a stable, inclusive, and community-focused environment.

 Bradford Academy was rated as Requires Improvement by Ofsted in April 2025.
 However, five out of six key inspection areas, including Behaviour and Attitudes, Leadership, and Early Years, were rated as Good.
-Its primary phase is a significant strength, with 70% of pupils meeting expected standards in 2024.
+In the current primary data, 50% of pupils meet the expected standard in reading, writing, and mathematics combined.

 Yes, the academy provides nursery provision for children starting at age 2.
 This allows for a seamless transition into the primary phase of the school.
 For details regarding current hours and sessions, families should visit the academy website.

-In 2024, the academy’s Attainment 8 score was 33.1 with a Progress 8 score of -0.94.
+In the current dataset, the academy's Attainment 8 score is 33.1 with a Progress 8 score of -0.94.
 These results are below England averages, though Ofsted noted that ongoing improvements in pupils' current performance are visible across all phases.

 Yes, it is a Church of England academy.
 This religious character influences the school’s values, its collective worship programme, and its admissions criteria, although it welcomes students from all backgrounds.